 Angle’s natural beauty was acknowledged when it was named as a special conservation area in 1995 by the Pembrokeshire Coast National Park.
-Many of the local people are brimming with historical knowledge and are still proudly involved in the management of the Angle Hall and Estate, as well as maintaining the village’s age-old lifeboat tradition - wander past the Old Point House pub and down a country lane and you will soon discover Angle Lifeboat Station and some of its volunteers.
+Many of the local people are brimming with historical knowledge and are still proudly involved in the management of the Angle Hall and Estate, as well as maintaining the village’s age-old lifeboat tradition - wander down a country lane and you will soon discover Angle Lifeboat Station and some of its volunteers.
 It’s obvious to any visitor what a strong community spirit there is in this little village, and some wonderful coastal and woodland walks can also be enjoyed in the surrounding area, all of which are just a stone’s throw from your Angle holiday cottage of choice.

 Why not take an enjoyable stroll to Angle beach, around the headland to the Lifeboat Station and then across the fields before arriving at a tiny pub on the edge of the village for a pint of prawns and a glass of wine?
 The popular and well-stocked village shop is also worth popping into - there’s not much you can’t get in there!
 East Angle Bay is very popular with birdwatchers and boat owners; seabirds are regular visitors, often found perching on the cliffs or hovering over the sea, carefully monitoring the gentle waves for a fishy snack.